OPTICAL SYSTEMS FOR ASTRONOMY

 The results of our research: the Full-Carbon/Titanium Ritchey-Chrétien truss telescope.

-Over the course of two and a half years of diligent and strenuous research, we have achieved in producing the lightest instrument on the market in its class, with unmatched shape conservation and rigidity even under very high mechanical and thermal loads, as well as unfavorable wind conditions.
+Over the course of many years of diligent and strenuous research, we have achieved in producing the lightest instrument on the market in its class, with unmatched shape conservation and rigidity even under very high mechanical and thermal loads, as well as unfavorable wind conditions.